 What comes with wintry storms, wet springs, and sun soaked summers?
-An array of flowers that cover the hills of Crested Butte.
-Obviously, we think Crested Butte is the most beautiful place on earth, but when the title, Wildflower Capital of Colorado comes with it, it’s hard to argue.
-Lupine, Indian Paintbrush, Columbine, Sunflowers, and about fifty other species of flowers call this valley home, and we can’t blame them.
+An array of flowers that cover the hills of Crested Butte like no other place.
+With the official title of Wildflower Capital of Colorado, it’s worth a visit to just experience this summer phenomenon.

 Click photos to view gallery